 Update: As of 2 November 2020, visitors are not required to make a booking to enter Jurassic Mile.
 Visitors are required to adhere to safe distancing measures and wear a face mask at all times unless when eating, drinking or doing strenuous exercises.

-Note: The museum is closed and will reopen late 2020 so do keep this in your bookmarked locations for the time being!
+Note: The museum is closed and will reopen in May 2021 so do keep this in your bookmarked locations for the time being!

 Walk off the calories by exploring the nearby Changi Point Coastal Walk, a boardwalk which offers six different experiences – Creek Walk, Beach Walk, Sailing Point Walk, Cliff Walk, Kelong Walk and Sunset Walk – and beautiful views of Pulau Ubin!